José Ferré: Early life and education

 Ferré was born in Ponce and the son of Cuban born Antonio Ferré Bacallao.
-After attending Morristown-School (now Morristown-Beard School) in Morristown, New Jersey, he earned his bachelor's degree in business administration at Boston University in Boston, Massachusetts in 1924.
+After attending Morristown-School (now Morristown-Beard School) in Morristown, New Jersey, he earned his bachelor's degree in business administration at Boston University in Boston, Massachusetts, in 1924.
 Ferré later served on the board of trustees of the school alongside Edward Kennedy.
-He earned his master's degree in business administration from the University of Miami.
+He earned his master's degree in business administration from the Miami Herbert Business School at the University of Miami.

-Industrial development
+Career

 During the years following World War II, Ferré grew his wealth by purchasing bankrupt glass, cement, and carton factories.
 At one point, his family empire owned 80 corporations in Puerto Rico, the United States, Venezuela, and Panama.

 In 1965, Ferré's real estate company, the Ferré Florida Corporation, financed the construction of the 30-story New World Tower in the Central Business District in Miami.
 At the time, the building, which cost $6 million to construct, stood as the tallest in Florida.
 Its construction represented part of a broader effort to revitalize Miami.

+Death

+José Ferré died on September 15, 1990 at 88 years of age.
+He was buried at Cementerio Católico San Vicente de Paul in Ponce.